 3. Our third role is that of Ministry Partner Development coaches for new and senior staff working on initial development of their team of ministry partners.

-Matt is currently serving YWAM at its base in Montana.
+Matt is currently serving YWAM in a sensitive location.

 Paul & MaryAnn Slayton - Serving with Africa Inland Mission (AIM, Intl)